HuyaneMatsu/hata/README.md

 # Windows
 $ python -m pip install hata

+# Voice Support
+$ python -m pip install hata[voice]
 ```
+And you are good to go!
 Hata has native pypy support as well if you need some more speed!
+<h1></h1>

-### Dependencies
+## Dependencies

 #### Requirements